 In the newborn, humeral shaft fractures are generally managed with a makeshift sling: pinning the long sleeve of clothing worn on the injured arm to restrict motion.

 Risk Factors and Prevention

-Contact sports such as football, rugby, and soccer or those associated with falling, such as gymnastics, skiing, bicycling, and skateboarding, are associated with a (admittedly low) risk for a humeral fracture.
+Contact sports such as football, or those associated with falling, such as gymnastics, skiing, bicycling, and skateboarding, are associated with a risk for a humeral fracture.
 Elbow pads can help to reduce the risk of distal humeral fractures.

 In older patients, all disease or condition that poses a risk for falling should be considered a risk for fracture.
 A systematic approach to risk assessment and fall prevention, coupled with optimal medical management of bone health, can reduce the likelihood of fracture.